 What happened after the Covid test?
 How do you get the Corona test results?

 When I arrived in Seoul, I was transported to the Corona testing station at my district’s health center, before I was brought to my quarantine location.
 It was some time in the afternoon, when samples from my throat and nose had been taken.
-It would take one or two days for the samples to be analysed, they said, and I would be notified as soon as possible.
+It would take one or two days for the samples to be analysed by PCR test, they said, and I would be notified as soon as possible.
 Already by the next morning, the results had been sent to my cellphone as a text message: Negative.

 The rest of the message contained the information that regardless of the test being negative, everyone is supposed to remain in quarantine for 14 days.
 This is because the Coronavirus is known to have an incubation period of up to 14 days.
 So in case I had caught the virus on my journey to Korea, it would not have been traceable on the day of the test and might surface later.
 [Spoiler: I stayed healthy all throughout quarantine and had not been infected during the trip.]